 Over the last twelve months, we’ve grown the business from 0 to around €130k monthly revenue.

 Subscribe: https://www.youtube.com/c/NathanLatkawatchFatura Simples CEO Felipe Bagetti: Recurring billing automation for businesses growth...
 Visit them: www...

-Felipe Bagetti (from Recife, Pernambuco, Brazil) started Fatura Simples about 5 years ago.
+Felipe Bagetti (from Recife, Pernambuco, Brazil) started Fatura Simples over 5 years ago.

 Felipe Bagetti is the founder of Fatura Simples by Tenex, a Brazilian platform for automating recurring billing.